 Continuous Manufacturing and Other Advanced Manufacturing Technologies

 One of today’s most important tools for modernizing the animal pharmaceutical industry is a process known as continuous manufacturing.
 This advanced form of manufacturing transforms the traditional, step-wise manufacturing processes into a single system that’s based on modern process monitoring and controls.
 CVM supports and encourages the adaptation of advanced manufacturing technologies for animal drug products and encourages any sponsor interested in incorporating advanced manufacturing to meet with CVM to discuss the best regulatory filing strategy for the process.
+CVM held a public meeting on this topic in 2022 to hear from animal drug sponsors on use of advanced manufacturing technologies and how CVM and assist them in adopting these technologies.
 Advanced manufacturing is still new and developing.
 Harnessing the full potential of these innovations will require us to invest time and resources in developing scientific standards and policy and supporting implementation.

 Flexibilities in the Review Process

 CVM’s scientists regularly look for ways to move regulatory science forward and identify and fill gaps.
 For example: